 - Traditional Chewing Gum

-- Stick Gum: Flat, rectangular pieces of gum often packaged in foil-wrapped packs.
+- Stick Gum: Slim rectangular wads of gum of often come in foil-packed packets.

-- Bubble Gum: A softer, stretchier gum designed for blowing bubbles.
+- Bubble Gum: A fresh soft, stretchy gum specifically formulated for bubble blowing.

 - Functional Chewing Gum

-- Sugar-Free Gum: Gum made without sugar, often sweetened with xylitol, sorbitol, or aspartame.
+- Sugar-Free Gum: Gum that does not contain sugar which is normally replaced by xylitol, sorbitol, or aspartame.